PJutch/JCyberEvolution/README.md

 # JCyberEvolution

 ## About
-This is an [artifical life](https://en.wikipedia.org/wiki/Artificial_life) simulator with evolving executable DNA.
+This is an [artifical life](https://en.wikipedia.org/wiki/Artificial_life) simulator with an evolving executable DNA.

-Currently work in progress.
+Currently work is in progress.

 ## License
 JCyberEvolution is licensed under GNU General Public License 3

 ## Dependencies
-All dependencies are provided with this project in extlibs (as source or binaries) There are:
+All dependencies are provided with this project in extlibs directory (as source or binaries) There are:
 - [SFML](https://www.sfml-dev.org)
 - [Dear Imgui](https://github.com/ocornut/imgui)